tbone-framework/TBone/README.md

 Combining the usage of these 4 modules makes it extremely easy to build full-duplex RESTful APIs on top of your mongoDB datastore.

+## Disclaimer

+TBone is currently in Alpha release.
+In may still contain bugs in code and typos in documentation.
+APIs may change before an official release is made

 ## Example

+The following example demonstrates the creation of a model schema and the corresponding RESTful resource

 ```python
 class Book(Model, MongoCollectionMixin):